-NSW Championship Race 4 & Club Championship Race 8 & Lord Mayor’s Trophy
+NSW Championship Race 4 and Club Championship Race 8 and Lord Mayor’s Trophy

 NSW Championship, Race 4

 Lord Mayors Trophy

 The fourth different winner from four races sailed to date has the NSW 18ft Skiff Championship wide open going into next Sunday’s last race of the series on Sydney Harbour.